perXautomatik/win-dotfiles/README.md

 ### These are my personal config files.
 I use them to quickly set up a new machine with my preferred settings and software.

-### I will be updating it over time with more software and settings as well as telemetry disabling and debloating.
+### I will be updating it over time with more software and settings.

 <br />